 Over the past several years, the State legislature has identified the production of ADUs and JADUs as an important strategy to increase housing production and has adopted legislation to promote new ADUs and JADUs.
-In 2016 and 2017, new State laws went into effect that made it easier for property owners to develop ADUs on lots zoned for single-family or multifamily uses and JADUs on lots zoned for single-family residences.
-The following year the Board adopted zoning ordinance amendments to comply with these new laws.
-On January 1, 2020, new State ADU and JADU laws went into effect and caused the County's Inland Area ADU ordinances (e.g., MLUDC) to become null and void.
+In 2017, new State laws went into effect that made it easier for property owners to develop ADUs on lots zoned for single-family or multiple-family uses and JADUs on lots zoned for single-family residences.
+The following year, the Board adopted zoning ordinance amendments to comply with these new laws.
+On January 1, 2020, new State ADU and JADU laws went into effect and caused the County's Inland

+Area ADU ordinances (e.g., LUDC) to become null and void.
 The County's Coastal Zone ADU ordinance (i.e., CZO) remains in effect to protect coastal resources.
 On January 1, 2021, additional changes to State ADU law went into effect to clean-up and clarify provisions from the 2020 legislation.

-In 2020, the Board directed staff to initiate amendments to the CZO, County Land Use and Development Code (LUDC), and MLUDC in order to comply with the recent legislation.
-Accordingly, staff has drafted CZO and MLUDC amendments (Attachments C and D, respectively), as well as an LUDC amendment that staff will present to the County Planning Commission and Board.
-The proposed MLUDC and LUDC amendments contain identical development standards for ADUs and JADUs.
+In 2020, the Board directed staff to initiate amendments to the CZO, LUDC, and Montecito Land Use and Development Code (MLUDC) to comply with the recent legislation.
+Accordingly, staff has drafted CZO and LUDC amendments (Attachments C and D, respectively) for the County Planning Commission's consideration of recommendation to the Board, as well as MLUDC amendments that staff recently presented to the Montecito Planning Commission for consideration of recommendation to the Board.
+Per the Board's direction regarding the existing ADU ordinances, the proposed LUDC and MLUDC amendments contain identical development standards for ADUs and JADUs.

-Consistent with State ADU and JADU law, all of the proposed amendments streamline the permit process and reduce the development standards applicable to ADUs and JADUs.
+Consistent with State ADU and JADU law, the proposed amendments streamline the permit process and reduce the development standards applicable to ADUs and JADUs.
 Some of the most significant changes include the following:

-- Increase the number and type of ADUs allowed per lot; - No replacement parking requirements; - Mandatory to allow JADUs within residential and mixed-use zones; - Reduce the ADU and JADU permit processing timeframe from 120 days to 60 days; and - Reduce the floor area restrictions and fees applicable to ADUs.
+- Increase the number and type of ADUs allowed per lot; - No replacement parking requirements; - Allow JADUs (mandatory); - Reduce the ADU and JADU permit processing timeframe from 120 days to 60 days; and - Reduce the floor area restrictions and fees applicable to ADUs.